 Once per Combat Encounter, when your Life Points are reduced to 0 by the Final Chance Advantage, you may immediately activate a Healing Surge and increase the result by +1d6(T).
 This can prevent you from being Defeated.

 Burrowed Strike (Body).
-When you increase your Melee Range through the Stretchy Physique trait, you may spend an additional +2(T) Ki Points to send your attack through the ground (you must not be flying to use this effect).
+Once per Combat Round, when you increase your Melee Range through the Stretchy Physique trait, you may spend an additional +2(T) Ki Points to send your attack through the ground (you must not be flying to use this effect).
 You can use this effect even if there is an obtrusion between you and your opponent.
-Additionally, reduce your opponent’s Defense Value against this attack by -1(T) and they suffer a penalty of -2 from Diminishing Defense rather than -1.
+Additionally, for this Attacking Maneuver, reduce the target’s Defense Value by 2x the amount of Diminishing Defense they would typically receive from an Attacking Maneuver.

 Elastic Tentacle (Body).
 You have a tentacle that can stretch.
 You can use the tentacle as if it was a third hand, however, more delicate activities, such as untying knots, are not possible.
 You cannot carry or use any type of weapon with your tentacle.